PG Diploma (Postgraduate Diploma) Postgraduate Dental StudiesFind a programme

 The occasional route of study is an option for students who do not want a formal postgraduate qualification but still want to register for individual units.
-After successful completion of a unit, the student is awarded a transcript confirming that they have attained 20 credits; this could later be used in an application for Recognition of Prior Learning.
+After successfully completing a unit, you will be awarded a transcript confirming that you have attained 20 credits; this could later be used in an application for Recognition of Prior Learning.
 CPD hours are also awarded.
 Students who have completed a unit via the occasional route may transfer to the certificate programme, subject to availability of places.
-The modular fee is the same regardless of the route of study.
-NB For students starting in January 2018 or April 2018, fees for 2017/18 will apply.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Students may be employer-sponsored.
 Please note the University does not offer any funding for this programme.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The year is divided into three teaching blocks and you may only take one unit per block.
 Programme material is posted on Blackboard, an online learning environment.
 There are between one and four elements per unit and they contain assignments for you to complete.

 There are one to two compulsory study days per unit, usually held on Fridays or Saturdays.
 These cover areas that do not lend themselves well to distance learning, such as hands-on sessions.